Leo VI the Wise: Foreign policy

 Leo VI's fortune in war was more mixed than Basil's had been.
 In indulging his chief counselor Stylianos Zaoutzes, Leo provoked a war with Simeon I of Bulgaria in 894, but he was defeated.
 Bribing the Magyars to attack the Bulgarians from the north, Leo scored an indirect success in 895.
 However, deprived of his new allies, he lost the major Battle of Boulgarophygon in 896 and had to make the required commercial concessions and to pay annual tribute.

 Leo VI receives Bulgarian envoys at his court.

 Although he won a victory in 900 against the Emirate of Tarsus, in which the Arab army was destroyed and the Emir himself captured, in the west the Emirate of Sicily took Taormina, the last Byzantine outpost on the island of Sicily, in 902.
 Nevertheless, Leo continued to apply pressure on his eastern frontier through the creation of the new thema of Mesopotamia, a Byzantine invasion of Armenia in 902, and the sacking of Theodosiopolis, as well as successful raids in the Arab Thughur.

 An Arab fleet under Leo of Tripoli sacks the city of Thessalonica.

 Then, in 904 the renegade Leo of Tripolis sacked Thessalonica with his pirates—an event described in The Capture of Thessalonica by John Kaminiates—while a large-scale expedition to recover Crete under Himerios in 911–912 failed disastrously.
 Nevertheless, the same period also saw the establishment of the important frontier provinces (kleisourai) of Lykandos and Leontokome on territory recently taken from the Arabs.
-In 907 Constantinople was attacked by the Kievan Rus' under Oleg of Novgorod, who was seeking favorable trading rights with the empire.
+In 907, Constantinople was attacked by the Rus' led by Prince Oleg, who was seeking favorable trading rights with the empire.
 Leo paid them off, but they attacked again in 911, and a trade treaty was finally signed.

-Prince Oleg of Novgorod having his shield nailed to the Walls of Constantinople.